All About Personal Property

 By law, all tangible personal property subject to taxation must be listed and assessed as of January 1st of each year in the name of the owner.
 Individuals, companies, and corporations that own or have tangible personal property subject to their control on January 1st, must file a Personal Property Rendition with the County Appraiser’s Office on or before March 15th to avoid a penalty.
 If a taxpayer fails or refuses to file a rendition or, if the rendition filed does not truly represent all the property, the County Appraiser has the duty to investigate, identify, list and value such property in an effort to achieve uniformity and equality.
 K.S.A.
 79-1411(b) and K.S.A.
 79-1461.

-If you believe that the value assigned by the County does not reflect the fair market value of your personal property (or value as described by the Kansas Property Valuation Department) on January 1st, please see the "Appeals Process" tab above.
+If you believe that the value assigned by the County does not reflect the fair market value of your personal property (or value as described by the Kansas Property Valuation Department) on January 1st, please see the "Appeals Process" tab to the left hand side of this page.

 Commercial / Industrial Machinery and Equipment